Burling graphs revisited, part III: Applications to $\chi$-boundedness: Summary of results from Parts I and II

 \begin{itemize} \item two sources called the \emph{antennas}, \item one common neighbor of the antennas that is also an ancestor in $T$ of all the vertices but the antennas, called the \emph{pivot}, \item one sink distinct from the pivot, called the \emph{bottom}. \end{itemize}

 Each of the other vertices lie one of the directed paths of $H$ from an antenna to the bottom.
-We call \emph{subordinate} vertex of a hole any vertex distinct from its pivot and antennas (in particular, the bottom is subordinate and is therefore a descendant of the pivot).
-We call an \emph{extremum} of a hole, any sink or source of it, and a \emph{transitive vertex} of a hole, any vertex of it with one in-neighbor and one out-neighbor.
+A \emph{subordinate} vertex of a hole is any vertex distinct from its pivot and antennas (in particular, the bottom is subordinate and is therefore a descendant of the pivot).
+An \emph{extremum} of a hole is any sink or source of it, and a \emph{transitive vertex} of a hole is any vertex of it with one in-neighbor and one out-neighbor.
 So every vertex of a hole is either a transitive vertex or an extremum.
 We often refer to the following sum up.

 \begin{lemma} Every hole in an oriented derived graph has exactly two sinks and two sources, and the two sources have a common neighbor (which is one of the sinks). \end{lemma}